loureiro85/2019_udacity_MachineLearningEngineer/capstone_project/README.md

 #### Interpreting the reduced model

-- The obtained accuracy with the reduced model is 81%,verified for `random_state = 42`;
+- The mean accuracy with the reduced model is 79%;
-- As observed in the previous cell, its reasonable to say the reduced model has an 80% accuracy, therefore its prone to get right answers 4 out of 5 predictions.
+- As observed in the previous cell, its reasonable to say that the model is prone to get right answers 4 out of 5 predictions.
-- Standard deviation of Accuracy: 0.036
+- Standard deviation of Accuracy: 0.056

 ___